-We're delighted to present an extract from A Talented Man, the new novel by Henrietta McKervey, published by Hachette Ireland on the 2nd April.
+We're delighted to present an extract from A Talented Man, the new novel by Henrietta McKervey, published by Hachette Ireland and now available in paperback.

 Ellis Spender, only son of a once-esteemed society family, believes money, success and the high life are his birthright - only prevented by a cruel trick of fate.
 Struggling to stay ahead of his creditors, the dejected writer decides to forge a sequel to one of the most famous novels of all time, Bram Stoker's Dracula.
 Its remarkable 'discovery’ will create the lifestyle he believes is his due.
 But as his scheme begins to bear fruit, others who stand to gain become obstacles.
 And Ellis will stop at nothing to achieve his desires…